3Fall/MarvinFC_beta/README.md

 ## Marvin is currently in testing phase, the schematics will likely change, but the development happens on our private server.
 Here, every version that gets put into production will be published.

+# V2 Release:
+- changed the magnetometer connection (now it's interfaced with the MCU directly)
+- changed micro SD slot to one with visible pins
+- fixed the lacking IMU I2C address pin connection (it was left floating in V1)
+- the BMP280 pads were scaled up a bit, previously small enough to cause manufacturing problems with JLCPCB
+- added power pins among the expansion pin deck
+- added thermal relief to ground planes
+- fixed the debug UART RX and TX labels
+- added a buzzer
+- added JST connectors for 3 of 6 PWM channels
+- fixed the power management IC footprint
+- changed the mounting holes to M3
+- changed one of the LDO IC's to a different part

 ![DevelopmentPic](P1270503.png)